Secession: Ethiopia

 Following the May 1991 victory of Eritrean People's Liberation Front forces against the communist Derg regime during the Eritrean War of Independence, Eritrea (formerly known as "Medri Bahri") gained de facto independence from Ethiopia.
-Following the United Nations observed 1993 Eritrean independence referendum, Eritrea gained de jure independence.
+Following the United Nations observation 1993 Eritrean independence referendum, Eritrea gained de jure independence.

 European Union

-Before the Treaty of Lisbon entered into force on 1 December 2009 no provision in the treaties or law of the European Union outlined the ability of a state to voluntarily withdraw from the EU.
+Before the Treaty of Lisbon entered into force on 1 December 2009, no provision in the treaties or law of the European Union outlined the ability of a state to voluntarily withdraw from the EU.
 The European Constitution did propose such a provision and, after the failure to ratify the Treaty establishing a Constitution for Europe, that provision was then included in the Lisbon Treaty.

-The treaty introduces an exit clause for members who wish to withdraw from the Union.
-This formalises the procedure by stating that a member state may notify the European Council that it wishes to withdraw, upon which withdrawal negotiations begin; if no other agreement is reached the treaty ceases to apply to the withdrawing state two years after such notification.
+The treaty introduced an exit clause for members who wish to withdraw from the Union.
+This formalised the procedure by stating that a member state may notify the European Council that it wishes to withdraw, upon which withdrawal negotiations begin; if no other agreement is reached, the treaty ceases to apply to the withdrawing state two years after such notification.

-On June 23, 2016, the United Kingdom voted to leave the European Union in a non-binding referendum, and finally left the European Union on January 31, 2020.
+On June 23, 2016, the United Kingdom voted to leave the European Union in a binding referendum voted for by parliament, and finally left the European Union on January 31, 2020.
 This is informally known as Brexit.

 Finland

-Finland successfully and peacefully seceded from the newly formed and unstable Russian Soviet Federative Socialist Republic in 1917, the latter led by Lenin who had goodwill towards the Finns due to their having helped in his revolutionary struggle.
+Finland successfully and peacefully seceded from the newly-formed and unstable Russian Soviet Federative Socialist Republic in 1917.
+The latter was led by Lenin, who had sought refuge in Finland during the Russian Revolution.
 Unsuccessful attempts at greater autonomy or peaceful secession had already been made during the preceding Russian Empire but had been denied by the Russian emperor.
+However, with the country still at war and under great pressure, Lenin allowed Finland to secede.
+Its peripheral location made it difficult to defend and less strategically important than Russia's other territories, so he conceded sovereignty to the Finns rather than try to defend it.